The Junior section was won by Niamh Keogh, whilst the Senior section was won by Ciara Byrne.

 4.1 would like to thank Ms. Butler and Ms. Halton for their support, the judges Ms. Mairead McGuire, Bernie Edgeworth and Fionnuala O’Sullivan, and the technical support of Mr. Robert Hurley, and all the other members of staff who helped out in any way.

-Congratulations to the team and their teacher Ms. Mary Savage.
+Congratulations to the 4.1 Mini-Company production team and their teachers Ms. Diane Mohan and Mr. Sean McDermott.